HomeUnderstanding Real Estate Laws and PracticesReal Estate InsightsUnderstanding Real Estate Laws and Practices

 Urban and Regional Planning and Development Law of Lagos 2010

-The law governs the administration of physical planning, urban development and building control in Lagos State.
+The law governs the administration of physical planning, urban development, and building control in Lagos State.
 Real estate developers/Private builders are required by law to have obtained all necessary permits prior to the commencement of any construction in the state.
-In the absence of this, and failure to obtain the necessary permits could possibly lead to the issuance of Contravention Notice; Stop Work Order; Quit Notice; Seal-up Notice; Regularization Notice, Demolition Notice and in most cases fines up to the tune of N500,000 or community services.
+In the absence of this, failure to obtain the necessary permits could possibly lead to the issuance of a Contravention Notice; Stop Work Order; Quit Notice; Seal-up Notice; Regularization Notice, Demolition Notice, and in most cases fines up to the tune of N500,000 or community services.

 Lagos State Property Protection Law 2016

-The Law prohibits four conducts in relation to land in Lagos State: forceful entry to landed properties; illegal occupation of landed properties; violence in relation to landed properties; and fraudulent conducts in relation to landed properties.
-In addition, selling land or landed properties without authority of the owner is also a punishment offence under the law.
+The Law prohibits four conducts in relation to land in Lagos State: forceful entry to landed properties; illegal occupation of landed properties; violence in relation to landed properties; and fraudulent conduct in relation to landed properties.
+In addition, selling land or landed properties without the authority of the owner is also a punishment offense under the law.

 Land Use Charge 2018

-The Land Use Charge law was embedded to consolidate all property and land-based charges in Lagos State and makes provisions for levying and collecting land use charge in respect of properties in Lagos state.
-The law came to force on 8th February 2018, and it repealed the 2001 version.
-It is a form of property tax and all owners of properties in Lagos are expected to pay it, apart from the properties or owners that are exempted which includes religious organisations/educations, Public cemeteries, educational institutions, private and public libraries, properties used by Obas and those exempted by the State Governor.
+The Land Use Charge law was embedded to consolidate all property and land-based charges in Lagos State and makes provisions for levying and collecting land use charges in respect of properties in Lagos State.
+The law came into force on 8th February 2018, and it repealed the 2001 version.
+It is a form of property tax and all owners of properties in Lagos are expected to pay it, apart from the properties or owners that are exempted which includes religious organizations/educations, Public cemeteries, educational institutions, private and public libraries, properties used by Obas and those exempted by the State Governor.

 ————————————————————————————————————————–